backdrop-contrib/rate/README.txt

 * Rate widget
   This shows the full widget (as on the node page).

-You are advised to add the "Node: Type" field to your view fields.
+When using a view on nodes, you are advised to add the "Node: Type" field to your view fields.
 If you do not, an additional query will be executed per row.
 You may exclude this field from display.

-Views integration for comments is not supported at the moment.

 7. Expiration (close voting on a specified date)
 --------------------------------------------------------------------------------